nenosinc/iCloudDocumentSync/README.md

-iCloud Document Sync
+iCloud Document Sync - FEATURE BRANCH
 ==================

-/////////////////////////////////////////
-// FEATURE BRANCH - UNDER DEVELOPMENT ///
-/////////////////////////////////////////
+This is the feature branch of iCloud Document Sync.
+A feature branch, like beta / alpha software, is **not** production ready.
+Many aspects of the project on this branch are incomplete.
+If you need a stable production-ready build, please use the [master branch](https://github.com/iRareMedia/iCloudDocumentSync/tree/master).

 iCloud Document Sync helps integrate iCloud into iOS (OS X coming soon) Objective-C document projects with one-line code methods.
-Sync, upload, manage, and remove documents to and from iCloud with only  a few lines of code (compared to the hundreds of lines that it usually takes).
+Sync, upload, manage, and remove documents to and from iCloud with only  a few lines of code (compared to the hundreds of lines and hours that it usually takes).
+Get iCloud up and running in your iOS app in only a few minutes.

 If you like the project, please [star it](https://github.com/iRareMedia/iCloudDocumentSync) on GitHub!